 Switch up the agenda, and write it down

 Traditionally, standups happen in a very casual and unplanned manner.
-If you want to get some more productivity out of this, handle the raw updates over chat prior to the standup.
+If you want to get some more productivity out of this, handle the raw updates over chat before the standup.
 Many of the things that people share do not have to be said and shared in a short meeting.
-Create a standup channel in your chatroom, and share updates there.
+Create a standup channel in your chatroom and share updates there.

-Number one: Start on time!
-Nothing worse than joining a late night meeting and having to wait 15 minutes for it to start.
-It's also usually not fair to have your remote employees join in at late nights, while the HQ or core members can join in at a relaxed time.
+The schedule is crucial!
+There's nothing worse than joining a late-night meeting and having to wait 20 minutes for it to start.
+It's also usually not fair to have your remote employees join in at late nights, while HQ or core members can join in at a relaxed time.
 Switch the schedule up, do a morning standup and/or an afternoon standup, and consider the timezones.
 Not everyone has to always join, and that's okay.

 Make it optional